Don’t Let Others Intimidate You

 - “Do you want me to accept you as you are, or do you want me to like you?”

 - “Before you came along we were hungry.
 Now we are fed up.”

 - “The next time you shave, could you stand a little closer to the razor?”

-The above retorts may be funny, but bullying is no laughing matter.
+The above retorts may be amusing, but bullying is no laughing matter.
 It is not to be put up with.
 So stand up for yourself and others whenever it is possible.
 Remember that there is strength in numbers.
 When you hang out with friends, you can offer support to each another.
 The only reason there are bullies is that not enough people stand up to them.
 So, do your part.
 You never know; you may be the straw that breaks the camel’s back.
 You may be the one responsible for the bully changing their ways and returning to the flock.
 Try to be sympathetic and redeem the bully.
 But if you can’t, and they pose a risk, speak to the authorities.
 For example, if it’s a matter of bullying in the workplace, talk to your supervisor and the HR Manager, firmly letting them know that the intimidation must end.
-There are laws regarding safety in the workplace, so if your company doesn’t correct the situation for you, call the police.
+There are laws regarding safety in the workplace, so if your company doesn’t correct the situation for you, report it to the authorities.
 Finally, if you are less assertive than you would like to be, do something about it.
 Take an assertiveness course and learn how to gain control over your life and happiness.